backdrop-contrib/userprotect/README.txt

   -- The anonymous user is specifically protected from all edits.
   -- The root user is specifically protected from all edits.
   -- All role protections are disabled.
+  -- The 'change own e-mail' and 'change own password' permissions are enabled for
+     authenticated users in the userprotect section at administer -> user management -> access control.

 This effectively amounts to no protections.
 It is suggested that you turn off as many default administrator bypass settings as possible, and set bypass